MuhammedOzby/ollama-readme-generator/Prompt.md

 ### 4. Document/explanation sections
 Document has the following sections:
-1. Summary: That sections has compact and giving an idea for readers dummies.
+1. About: That sections has compact and giving an idea for readers dummies.
 2. Enterance: Can write an about and answer of question for "Why write that code?
 Where are we use that project?"
-3. Body: That section are long side.
+3. Explain: That section are long side.
 Because explanation all code and everything for the code.
 Explanation has use of code and requirements project.
+4. Usage Examples: Write how to use it.
+Write usage example and explain for readers dummies.
+You can find in the codes.
-4. Conculision: There are the last section of document.
+5. Conculision: There are the last section of document.
 Has the answer of "What we are use that?" question.

 ----------------- Project Codes start HERE -----------------